AdityaSh11-11/Python-Web-Scraping-ETL-Pipeline-and-Interactive-Analytics-Dashboard/README.md

-# Smart Web Scraper Dashboard
+# Web Data Extraction and Analytics Dashboard

 An end-to-end **Python Web Scraping Dashboard** built with **Streamlit**, **BeautifulSoup**, **SQLite** and **Plotly**.
 This application allows users to scrape website data, store it in a database, visualize the results, search and filter records and export the data in multiple formats.